912-Dinu-TeodorGabriel/Quoridor-Panda3D/README.md

 <h3>Updates</h3>
 <h2>Version 1.1</h2>
--bug fix : when the black wins the undo didn't work properly -new : you can visualize the wall block until you place it
+~bug fix : when the black wins the undo didn't work properly

+~new : you can visualize the wall block until you place it
 <h2>Version 1.0</h2>
 ~RELEASE~